intel-hpdd/device-scanner/README.md

 - a [persistent daemon](device-scanner-daemon) That holds block devices, ZFS devices, and device mounts in memory.
 - a [binary](uevent-listener) that emits UEvents for block-device changes as they occur.
 - a [binary](mount-emitter) that emits device mount changes as they occur.
-- a [proxy](device-scanner-proxy) that transforms the unix domain socket events to HTTPS POSTs.

 ## Architecture